Vaginal atrophy doesn’t have to affect every aspect of your patients’ lives

 The videos cover a range of very useful, relevant and important topics including, the signs and symptoms of VA, how to make the diagnosis and the impact of vaginal atrophy on a patient’s quality of life.

-Why women need support and treatment
+How to give women support and treatment

 Using Blissel® to treat vaginal atrophy